akansh-01/auth-service/Readme.md

-# Auth Service - Healthcare System by HungryCoders
+# Auth Service - Healthcare System

 This is the **Authentication & Authorization Microservice** for the Healthcare Management platform.
 It handles user registration, secure login, JWT (JSON Web Token) generation/validation, and integrates with the microservices ecosystem via Spring Cloud.